dempfi/ava-playback/README.md

 }
 ```

-and all future requests to slack api with anything in place of actual token will be catched by `ava-playback`.
+and all future requests to slack API with anything in place of the actual token will be caught by `ava-playback`.

 <details>
   <summary><strong>Wildcard substitution rules</strong></summary>